Honours Bachelor of Business Administration (Automotive Management)

 Selection is based on academic grades and subject prerequisites; applicants must meet minimum averages to receive final acceptance.

 Mature applicants may also be considered for admission to this program providing their previous school performance and/or recent work record suggests a strong possibility of academic success.
-In order to qualify, applicants must be 19 years of age by December 31 of the year of admission and must have been away from formal education for at least one year immediately prior to beginning studies.
+In order to qualify, applicants must be 19 years of age on or before the commencement of the program and must have been away from formal education for at least one year immediately prior to beginning studies.
 Mature applicants must meet subject prerequisites prior to registration.

 Applicants should be aware that first-year enrolment is limited; satisfying minimum entrance requirements does not guarantee admission.